 - Click on the Enter API Info button.
-You will briefly see Connecting... and should be returned to the Integrations page in your Hub, where you'll now see connected next to Pardot in the list, as well as three new buttons where the Connect button previously appeared.
+You will briefly see Connecting... and should be returned to the Integrations page, where you'll now see connected next to Pardot in the list, as well as three new buttons where the Connect button previously appeared.

 - That's it!
-Pardot is now connected to your Hub.
+Pardot is now connected to your account.
 Next, you'll need to configure some options and create some custom fields in Pardot to receive the data Uberflip will send over.

 Optional: Enable Flipbook Tracking and Content Counters